Cookie Gilchrist: Career

 Gilchrist then joined the roster of the Buffalo Bills of the fledgling American Football League.
 Incidentally, Gilchrist was Buffalo's backup plan: they had actually drafted Ernie Davis to be the team's franchise running back in 1962.
 Davis instead chose the NFL, but died of leukemia before ever playing a down of professional football.
 The Bills instead signed Gilchrist as a free agent.
 While with Buffalo, Gilchrist played fullback and kicked, though he insisted he could have played both ways.
 He was the first 1,000-yard American Football League rusher, with 1,096 yards in a 14-game schedule in 1962.
 That year, he set the all-time AFL record for touchdowns with 13, and he earned AFL MVP honors.
-Gilchrist rushed for a professional football record 243 yards and five touchdowns in a single game against the New York Jets in 1963.
+Gilchrist rushed for a professional football record 263 yards and five touchdowns in a single game against the New York Jets in 1963.
 Though he was with the Bills for only three years (1962–1964), he remains the team's ninth-leading rusher all-time, and led the league in scoring in each of his three years as a Bill.
 Gilchrist ran for 122 yards in the Bills' 1964 American Football League championship defeat of the San Diego Chargers, 20–7.
 His 4.5 yard/rush average is second as a Bill only to O.J.
 Simpson.
 One of Gilchrist's strengths was blocking.
 Gilchrist's blocking was mentioned by broadcaster and ex-coach John Madden during a CBS TV broadcast in the 1987 season, saying "Cookie Gilchrist may have been the best blocking running back that ever played the game."

-Gilchrist was a devastating runner.
-He ran with high knees and did not avoid contact.
-Many a defensive safety were left stretched out on the field after trying to tackle him.

 In an early civil rights victory for black athletes, Gilchrist led a successful boycott of New Orleans as the site of the 1965 American Football League All-Star game.
 He is the only athlete to turn down being enshrined into the Canadian Football Hall of Fame and Museum, because of what he described as racism and exploitation by management.
 However, Gilchrist had stated before his death that he never turned down the Hall, instead stating that it was "not that simple".
 When he was informed about being nominated by the Hall by John Agro (counsel for the Canadian Football League Players Association), he was told to be "nice" to Jake Gaudaur, the CFL commissioner, and Gilchrist stated that he would "take it under advisement" due to his strained relations with Gaudaur while also expressing the belief that Canada had treated him as a "persona non grata" from 1956 to 2010.